exdx/dcp/README.md

 ### Download compiled binary

 The [release section](https://github.com/exdx/dcp/releases) has a number of precompiled versions of dcp for different platforms.
-Currently only Linux and MacOS are pre-built.
+Linux, macOS, and Windows (experimental) binaries are pre-built.
 For MacOS, both arm and x86 targets are provided, and for Linux only x86 is provided.
 If your system is not supported, building dcp from the source is straightforward.